paeneumbra/dotfiles/linux/awesome/.config/awesome/README.md

 - brightnessctl
 - nmtui via networkmanager
 - xrandr
-- ttf-nerd-fonts-symbols-2048-em-mono
-- ttf-material-design-icons-webfont
 - pipewire

 </details>

-Extra modules included as submodules:

-- [bling](https://blingcorp.github.io/bling/) used for extra layout `centered`

-Instructions can be found in [installation-scrips](./../../../installation)
+Instructions can be found in the [installation scripts](./../../../installation)

 ### Color scheme